Ash066/starbomb/README.md

 # Milestone Project 1 - Starbomb
 This website is for submission as my first milestone project.
 The goal of this site is to promote the band Starbomb by doing the folloing:
-* Provide fans and potenial fans an introduction to the band and its members.
+* Provide fans and potential fans an introduction to the band and its members.
 * Promote the bands music and video via various channels
 * Promote upcoming events and provide the ability to submit a form for booking.
 * Promote mechandise sales for the band.